devmor-j/fm-intro-section-with-dropdown-navigation/README.md

 }
 ```

-Well I don't have to hack anything in [Tailwind](tailwindcss.com/) and classes are atomic and well-named.
-Also these bootstrap hacks make project very hard to maintain.
-Still there might be better solutions but I don't think their gonna be much better than this!
+As long as I know there are no hacks in [Tailwind](tailwindcss.com/) classes are atomic and well-named.
+Also these bootstrap hacks make project somehow hard to maintain.
+Still there might be some better solutions which I'm not aware so don't be discouraged to find better approaches when using Boostrap.

-### Useful resources

-Make sure to checkout [TailwindCSS](tailwindcss.com/) and give it a try!

 ## Author